 It is usually the role of a sequel in a superhero series to keep upping the number of super-villains.
 Most sequels when they get to at least the second and certainly the third entry feature two, if not more, super-villains – a trend that began with Batman Returns (1992) and went absurd with Batman Forever (1995).
 One has gotten so used to this by now that it is a surprise that The Amazing Spider-Man only opts for a single villain – Curt Connors aka The Lizard.
 Unfortunately for the film, The Lizard is not a particularly interesting villain.
 Take Spider-Man out of the story and all that you would be left with would be a formulaic mad scientist/monster movie made for the Syfy Channel.
 The special effects for the lizard transformation and amok are nothing particularly special.
 Still, The Amazing Spider-Man is a good start and one looks forward to more from this particular take on the comic-book.

 Andrew Garfield, Emma Stone and Marc Webb returned with a sequel The Amazing Spider-Man 2 (2014).
-With the box-office disappointment of the latter, we then received yet another reboot of the series that goes back to Peter Parker’s high school years with Spider-Man: Homecoming (2017), featuring Tom Holland, as well as the animated Spider-Man: Into the Spider-Verse (2018).
-Holland’s Spider-Man also merged with the Marvel Cinematic Universe in Captain America: Civil War (2016) and Avengers: Infinity War (2018).
-Venom (2018) was a further spinoff of the Spider-Man universe.
+With the box-office disappointment of the latter, we then received yet another reboot of the series that goes back to Peter Parker’s high school years with Spider-Man: Homecoming (2017), Spider-Man: Far from Home (2019) and Spider-Man: No Way Home (2021), featuring Tom Holland.
+The latter also features a reappearance from Andrew Garfield and Rhys Ifans as The Lizard.
+Holland’s Spider-Man also merged with the Marvel Cinematic Universe in Captain America: Civil War (2016), Avengers: Infinity War (2018) and Avengers: Endgame (2019).
+Venom (2018) and its sequel Venom: Let There Be Carnage (2021), and Morbius (2022) were further spinoffs of the Spider-Man universe.

 (Nominee for Best Actor (Andrew Garfield) at this site’s Best of 2012 Awards).